tooblekane/tb-Capstone_PDXCG/README.md

 ## Schedule

 Week 1
-- Come up with a better name than GameBot
 - Get basic layout built and functional with minimal information and graphics
 - Add API information for games